World on brink of trade war as US slaps tariffs on allies - Journal du Cameroun

 “The most likely outcome… could be protracted negotiations during which both the US and the EU lock horns but do not take ever more dramatic headline-grabbing protectionist steps,” Schmieding said.

-The World Trade Organization’s former chief, Pascal Lamy, also said the damage would likely be limited in concrete terms.
+The WTO’s former chief, Pascal Lamy, also said the damage would likely be limited in concrete terms.

 “We have to keep things in proportion,” he said on the French radio station, France Info.
 He estimated that the economic impact of the tariffs would amount to “a very small part of trade flows as a whole”.